sagemath/sagewiki_to_gh-2022-10-10/education3.md

 = Sage Education Days 3 =

-The third [[http://www.sagemath.org|Sage]] Education Days will be held in conjunction with Sage Days 31, at the University of Washington, June 16-18, 2011.
+The third [[http://www.sagemath.org|Sage]] Education Days will be held in conjunction with [[days31|Sage Days 31]], at the University of Washington in Seattle, June 16-18, 2011.

 Funded by the National Science Foundation Division of Undergraduate Education.